0xTycoon/punksceo/README.md

 The `cigtoken-deployed-contract` branch contains the old cig.sol version which was deployed.

-Fortunatelly, the deployed cigtoken.eth contract is not exploitable, however care should be taken that you do not use that branch if you fork it.
+Fortunately, the deployed cigtoken.eth contract is not exploitable, however care should be taken that you do not use that branch if you fork it.